faxinadu/Kontakt-Public/Creator Tools Lua Functions/README.md

 # Functions List

-Listed below are all the available functions for easy reference any copy pasting with the arguments into scripts.
+Listed below are all the available functions for easy reference and copy pasting with the arguments into scripts.

 ```lua